Sharing Intimate Images: The Facts

 If someone has shared an image without your consent they need to know their behaviour is wrong.
 It doesn’t matter if you sent it in the first place, they’ve still betrayed your trust.
 This can sometimes happen if relationships break down.

-If you know that an indecent image of you or a friend has been posted in the online environment, you will need to contact the service provider, such as Facebook, or Youtube to have it removed.
+If you know that an indecent image of you or a friend has been posted in the online environment, you can contact the service provider, such as Insta, Facebook, TikTok or Youtube to have it removed.
 You can do this by visiting their safety centres and following their reporting links.

 Childline (click here) can also help you to get these images removed without anyone else getting involved.